-Research and development ("R&D") expenses of \$1.8 million for the year ended December 31, 2020 were attributable to Pulmoquine's product development efforts.
+Research and development ("R&D") expenses of \$0.6 million and \$1.8 million for the years ended December 31, 2021 and 2020, respectively, were attributable to Pulmoquine's product development efforts.
+Pulmoquine was dissolved and its product development was discontinued at the end of 2021.

-We did not incur R&D expenses during the years ended December 31, 2019 and 2018.
+No R&D expenses were incurred during the year ended December 31, 2019.